POTS flare-up: Triggers, symptoms, and how to cope

 - Notes or symptom logs from your tracking app or journal

-How the Human health app can help you manage POTS flare-ups
+How the Human Health app can help you manage POTS flare-ups

 Flare-ups often feel unpredictable and frustrating.
 The Human Health app helps take away some of that uncertainty by showing you what is really happening over time.
 Logging symptoms, treatments, and routines builds a clear record that you can look back on, rather than guessing.

-Just as your flare toolkit helps you get through the tough moments, the Human Health app gives you a long-term support system.
+The Human Health app gives you a long-term support system.
 It helps you move from feeling reactive to feeling more in control.

 Frequently Asked Questions: